 We do!
-In this Q&A, we’ll look at seven key topics around women and sex addiction:
+In this Q&A, we’ll look at seven key topics around help for women addicted to sex:

 - The truth about sex addiction and women